 An intermediate level course that includes stroke mechanics and physical conditioning, through lap swimming.
-Class is offered off campus.

 PED-228 Kick Boxing Aerobics

 A fitness course with emphasis on combining boxing punches and footwork with kicks and blocks from martial art forms.
 Conditioning exercises such as plyometric, agility drills, pushups, punch-kick combinations, abs, and flexibility training are included.